 Let’s say you own a flower shop.
 Your quarterly goal is to sell 100 packages of iris bulbs, but your most recent blog posts offer tips for planting roses.
 Your content strategy is not aligned with your business goals, and would benefit from a well-developed blog about irises.

-SEO Team Lead Rachel Denison suggests focusing content production on pieces that meet users’ needs while leading them to the products and services that will help you reach your goals.
+SEO Team Lead Rachel Nooe suggests focusing content production on pieces that meet users’ needs while leading them to the products and services that will help you reach your goals.

 Create content that is truly useful for your target audience, and see publishing content as opening doors for people to find you in search results pages.